-- Audio Mastering for vinyl – a separate master recording should be produced if you plan to distribute on vinyl – it matters.
-Two wav files are creates, one for the A side, one for the B side.
-A 12″ viny record at 33 1/3 rpm has a 22 minute per side run time so you are limited to 44 minutes total on a 12″ LP record.
+- Audio Mastering – A separate master recording should be produced if you plan to distribute on vinyl.
+Two wav files are created, one for the A side, one for the B side.
+A 12″ vinyl record at 33 1/3 rpm has a 22 minute per side run time, so you are limited to 44 minutes total on a 12″ LP record.

-- Lacquer Masters are made by cutting lacquer on a cutting lathe from the mastered audio tracks.
+- Lacquer Masters – Made by cutting lacquer on a cutting lathe from the mastered audio tracks.
 These form the basis for the mother daughter stampers.

-- Metal Stamper – The lacquer master is then sprayed with tin chloride and silver and then nickle plated.
+- Metal Stamper – The lacquer master is then sprayed with tin chloride and silver, then nickle plated.
 The stamper can be used to press 2000- 3000 vinyl records.

 - Pressing – Once the test pressing has been listened to and verified, the pressing starts.

-- Packaging – The vinyl jackets are loaded with the vinyl record in a sleeve, inserts are added and the entire record album is shrink wrapped.
+- Packaging – The jackets are loaded with the record in a sleeve, inserts are added, and the entire album is shrink wrapped.
 Promotional labels and bar code stickers are added.

-- Distribution – vinyl records don’t download 🙂 traditional bricks and mortar distribution and clicks and mortar distribution is required.
+- Distribution – Vinyl can’t be downloaded 🙂 traditional brick and mortar distribution, and clicks and mortar distribution is required.

-Winding Way Records is able to have your music produced, pressed to vinyl record albums distributed to a network of up to 800 record stores nationwide.
+Winding Way Records is able to have your music produced, pressed to vinyl record albums, and distributed to a network of up to 800 record stores nationwide.

-In 2016, vinyl record sales outpaced on-demand ad supported streaming services at $416 Million; a new 28 year high or about 8% of total music revenue from all sources.
+In 2016, vinyl record sales outpaced on-demand, ad supported streaming services at $416 Million; a new 28 year high, or about 8% of total music revenue from all sources.
 2018 was even better!
-We are pleasantly surprised too but it makes sense; The fans have fun spinning records, they get a tangible piece of art and the Artists gets paid!
+The fans have fun spinning records, they get a tangible piece of art, and the Artists gets paid.

 We are happy to support the following pressers: